optui/cbct-sim/README.md

 ## Features

 ProjeCT provides a solution for managing computed tomography (CT) simulations using GATE 10.
-It offers an API that facilitates simulation configuration, visualization, and execution, along with a frontend for interacting with the API.
+It offers an API that facilitates simulation configuration, visualization, and execution, along with an angular frontend for interacting with the API.

-### Simulation Management
+### Simulations

+Create, read, update, delete, import & export simulations.
+Set run timing intervals for them.

+#### Volumes

-- Create, read, update and delete GATE 10 simulation instances.
+Create, read, update & delete simulation volumes.
+Set dynamic properties for them.
-- Support for both static and dynamic simulation setups.

-### Volume Management

-- Create and manage geometric volumes such as boxes and spheres.
-- Define physical properties including material, position, rotation, size, and color.
-- Support for unit-aware dimensions (`mm`, `cm`, `m`).
-- Modify or delete volumes programmatically.

-### Source Configuration
+#### Source

-- Configure sources with parameters including:
-  - Particle type (e.g., gamma)
-  - Emission position (shape, translation, rotation)
-  - Direction (e.g., focused beam)
-  - Energy model (e.g., monoenergetic)
-  - Emission characteristics (activity or number of particles)
-- Attach sources to specific volumes or the simulation world.
-- Update or delete sources through API calls.
+Create, read, update & delete simulation sources.

-### Actor Integration
+#### Actor

-- Add actors for monitoring or data collection during simulations.
-- Rename or remove actors within the simulation environment.
-- Designed for future support of advanced actor types and output models.
+Create, read, update & delete simulation actors.

-### Execution and Visualization
+#### Execution and Visualization

-- Execute simulations directly via HTTP requests to the API.
-- Launch GATE’s built-in visualization to inspect geometry and source placement.
+- Inspect the simulation with GATE’s built-in visualization.
 - Runs in isolated processes, maintaining synchronization with simulation configuration.

 ## Setup